 A recent survey on the jewelry industry trends from 2020 indicates that 23% of the companies that participated in the survey saw an increase in sales of bridal jewelry and colored stones.

 It is interesting to note that one in five retailers also reported a rise in diamond jewelry demand.

-4. Women account for 78% of purchases of women’s jewelry on Lyst.
+5. In 2018, women accounted for 78% of purchases of women’s jewelry on Lyst.

 Statistics from Lyst, one of the world’s biggest fashion platforms, show that women broke the cliché of chivalrous men buying jewelry to surprise women they are interested in.

 Since they entered the labor force and became financially independent, the female purchasing power increased, making them the most prominent demographic in the jewelry market segmentation.